 Unfortunately, Ellen, the phantom lover, does come back, whispering “Steve, there’s never been anyone but you”.
 Unfortunately, he believes her.
 Not long after, Keiver finds himself framed for murder and on the run.

 That makes No Questions Asked the perfect Barry Sullivan movie, of which there were a few.
 Sullivan was a handsome, imposing actor who never for a moment looked ‘comfortable in his own skin’, making him ideal for film noir.
 More than any other lead or main supporting actor, Sullivan excelled at playing characters who were doomed to be doomed, as in titles like Suspense (1946) , Framed (1947), Cause for Alarm (1951) and The Gangster (1947), the most agonizingly fraught film noir never made in France.
 In No Questions Asked, Sullivan’s Keiver is a man so blindly and completely obsessed, his fate is a done deal from the start.

 But then it’s very hard not to be blinded by Arlene Dahl, whose dauntingly haute attractiveness, like that of some others of the classic period – from Hedy Lamarr to Grace Kelly – borders on the incomprehensible.
-Dahl’s kind of cool, idealized beauty had all but disappeared from screens by the ‘70’s, with Sharon Tate the last actress seemingly allowed it on screen.
+Dahl’s type of cool, idealized beauty had all but disappeared from screens by the ‘70’s, with Sharon Tate the last actress seemingly allowed it on screen.